ASTR 1210 (O'Connell) Supplement

 Although science and technology are often intertwined they have different goals and value systems, and we need to clarify the distinctions between them:

 Until the scientific era, new technologies were developed through trial and error, building on intuition drawn from everyday personal and societal experience.
 Beginning in the 17th century, science was a new analytical and contextual mode of thinking about the natural world.
-The main hallmarks of science were the rejection of supernatural explanations, a demand for repeated verification by empirical tests, and insistence on accepting new interpretations only if they were consistent with all the facts.
+The main hallmarks of science were the rejection of supernatural explanations, a demand for repeated verification by empirical tests, and insistence on accepting new interpretations only if they were consistent with all the known facts.

 The influence of science on technology began slowly in the 17th and 18th centuries.
 But the pace accelerated as science demonstrated its value as a means to solve many problems that at first seemed intractable: e.g. questions like "what causes bubonic plague?" or "what are the stars?"
 By the mid-1800's, it was clear that science offered a demonstrably reliable and powerful understanding of the natural world.